emily343/RateMyTrip/docs/technical-docs/architecture.md

 ### `app.py`

-App.py is the main entry point of the appliation.
+App.py is the main entry point of the application.
 It initializes the Flask app with all the important flask extensions, such as Flask-Login for the user sessions and Flaks-WTF for form handling.
 It also implements the route logic and connects the templates with the backend logic.

 ### `forms.py`